Xylambda/torchfitter/README.md

 ![workflow](https://github.com/Xylambda/torchfitter/actions/workflows/cicd.yml/badge.svg)
 [![doc](https://img.shields.io/badge/DOCS-documentation-blue.svg?style=badge)](https://xylambda.github.io/torchfitter/)

-`torchfitter` is a simple library I created to ease the training of PyTorch models.
+`torchfitter` is a simple library to ease the training of PyTorch models.
 It features a class called `Trainer` that includes the basic functionality to fit models in a Keras-like style.

 The library also provides a callbacks API that can be used to interact with the model during the training process, as well as a set of basic regularization procedures.

 Additionally, you will find the `Manager` class which allows you to run multiple experiments for different random seeds.
-The class is still in testing stage, so unexpected behaviour may occur when using it.

 ## Installation
 **Normal user**